 What Are The Damaged Plates Replacing Fee In New Jersey?

-It costs around $6 for standard plates and $15 for dedicated plates to replace your damaged plates in New Jersey.
+It costs around $6 for standard plates and $15 for personalized plates to replace your damaged plates in New Jersey.

-In a nutshell, if you are buying a used car in New Jersey, better run an NJ license plate lookup via VinPit.
-VinPit provides the best New Jersey license plate lookup services for free.
+In a nutshell, if you are buying a used car in New Jersey, run an NJ license plate lookup via VinPit.
+We provide the best New Jersey license plate lookup services for free.
 You will get an accurate and thorough report about your vehicle in a matter of minutes.
 The report will leave problem vehicles nowhere to hide.
 So visit the VIN decoder's website to learn more.